 This is the beginning... kindergarten on hot tub repair.
 Here we will discuss the VERY basics and lingo.

 Hot Tub or Spa?
-I think Jacuzzi started to confusion because they were the original leader and sold both inside jetted baths and hot tubs.
+I think Jacuzzi started the confusion because they were the original leader and sold both inside jetted baths and hot tubs.
+To add to that they called hot tubs "spas".
 So it created confusion.
 Customers still call their indoor jetted bath a "hot tub".
 But most common is the unit outside is a hot tub.
 Spas could be either.

-Surface to place the hot tub.
+Surface to place the hot tub on.
 I have seen great ideas and very, very poor idea.
 One hot tub was placed on the deck that was suspended on the side of the mountain.
 No modifications to the structure.
-All I could do is wonder if/when the deck would separate from the house.
+All I could do is wonder when the deck would separate from the house.
 Hot tubs are heavy when full of water.
 The deck or whatever surface you place it needs to be able to handle the weight.

 Most common is the back patio/cement.
 Typically the pad will be sufficient.
 One thing is the pad must be FLAT.
 One customer had a friend pour a pad.
 The unit was leaking so I was sent to investigate.
 You could see a 2" gap between the hot tub and cement is some areas.
 The pad was wavy.
 Manufacturer voided the warranty.
 So pad must be flat.
 It can have and likely should have a slope to it to move water away from the house and pad.